AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 4. Technical Controls

 Policies without enforcement are suggestions.
-The technical controls that make AI governance real include Data Loss Prevention (DLP) policies that prevent sensitive data from being submitted to uncontrolled AI platforms, sensitivity labels in Microsoft 365 that classify documents and restrict AI interactions based on classification, Conditional Access rules that control which AI tools can be accessed from managed devices and corporate networks, and browser policies that block access to unapproved AI platforms from work devices.
+The technical controls that make AI governance real include deny-by-default blocking of unapproved AI tools, Data Loss Prevention policies that prevent sensitive data from being submitted to AI platforms, sensitivity labels in Microsoft 365 that restrict AI interactions based on classification, and browser policies that block access to unapproved AI platforms from work devices.

 5. AI Tool Vetting

-Every AI tool that enters your environment should be assessed against a consistent set of criteria: data sovereignty (where is the data processed and stored?), privacy compliance (does the tool comply with the Australian Privacy Principles?), data retention and training policies (does the provider use your data to train models?), security posture (SOC 2, encryption, access controls), and terms of service (who owns the output? who is liable for errors?).
+Every AI tool entering your environment should be assessed against consistent criteria: data sovereignty (where is the data processed?), privacy compliance with Australian Privacy Principles, data retention and training policies (does the provider use your data to train models?), security posture (SOC 2, encryption, access controls), and terms of service.
+Each tool receives Approved, Conditional, or Prohibited status.

 6. Staff Awareness and Training